Dick Smith (businessman): Political activism and conservation

 In 1989, Smith offered an A$25,000 reward for discovery, dead or alive, of the elusive Australian night parrot.
-A dead specimen was found the next year by three ornithologists, associated with the Australian Museum, who claimed the prize and efforts to find living specimens were sparked.
+A dead specimen was found the next year by three ornithologists, associated with the Australian Museum, who claimed the prize.
+This sparked efforts to find living specimens.
 Eventually, in 2013, the first confirmed sighting in over a century was confirmed.

 Smith donated A$60,000 in February 2007 towards a campaign to secure a fair trial for then Australian terrorism suspect David Hicks who had been held in a U.S. military prison in Cuba's Guantanamo Bay detention camp for five years.
 Smith said he wanted Hicks to get "a fair trial, a fair go".
 Fresh charges, including attempted murder, had been filed against Hicks earlier that month.
 Hicks pleaded guilty to a lesser charge in March 2007 as part of a plea bargain, and was released from custody in December 2007.

 Smith, together with two others, offered to financially assist Australian Greens leader Bob Brown to satisfy a A$240,000 costs order after Brown lost an anti-logging case he brought against Forestry Tasmania.
 A failure to pay would have resulted in Brown having to declare bankruptcy, and therefore lose his seat in the Senate.

 In 2011, Dick Smith expressed support for action on climate change, including the introduction of a carbon tax, and criticised the response to actress Cate Blanchett speaking out on the matter.
 In 2013, Smith released a documentary, Ten Bucks a Litre, profiling Australia's current energy sources and future options.
 Smith explained his positive position on nuclear power generation in a 21 July 2017 interview with former Labor Party leader Mark Latham, citing France as having been particularly successful.

 In December 2011, Smith was appointed as a consulting professor in the Department of Biology, School of Humanities and Sciences of Stanford University, California, by Dean Richard P. Saller, in recognition of his work in relation to environmental issues.

 A newly identified 20-million-year-old koala relative was named Litokoala dicksmithi in honour of Smith in May 2023.
 Lead author of the research paper, Karen Black, explained she chose to recognise Smith "for his long-term financial support of Australian scientific endeavour and in particular fossil research at Riversleigh."